section-engineering-education/engineering-education/articles/how-to-create-an-automatic-slider-in-android-studio/index.md

 - `instantiateItem`

-Inflater the slider root items layout and initialize each item in the layout by the item id.
-This sets the position of the respective `ViewGroups` by setting the data objects to respective view items. `instantiateItem` will add this item list into the parent `ViewGroup`
+Inflater the slider root items layout and initialize each item in the layout by the `item id`.
+This sets the position of the respective `ViewGroups` by mapping the data objects to respective view items. `instantiateItem` will add this item list into the parent `ViewGroup`

 - `getCount`